reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 The CORS protocol is implemented by all modern browsers to allow controlled access to resources located outside of the browser's origin.

-To understand CORS, we should first understand Origin along with the Same-Origin Policy (SOP).
+## Some Essential Terminology
+Before going further, let us define some frequently used terms like browsers, servers, origins, cross-origins.
+We will then use these terms consistently through out this article.

-## What is Origin
+### What is an Origin

 An Origin in the context of CORS consists of three elements: